Maris27/Analysis-of-Medical-students-using-Pivot-tables-Data-visualization./README.md

 # ACTIVITIES

-On my pivot table sheet I clicked on a cell within question 2, then clicked on pivot table analyse and select the  pivot chart ,then the next action was to select the chart I needed for the Job. choosing a suitable chart makes your analysis easy to understand So for this,i selected the column chart from the dropdowns, after selecting i copied it by right clicking and moved to a fresh worksheet for proper editing and viewing.
+On my pivot table sheet I clicked on a cell within question 2, then clicked on pivot table analyse and select the  pivot chart ,then the next action was to select the chart I needed for the Job. choosing a suitable chart makes your analysis easy to understand So for this,i selected the column chart from the dropdowns.
+After selecting i copied it by right clicking and moved to a fresh worksheet for proper editing and viewing.
-In editing i removed some distractions that wasnt needed by clicking on the + by the right side of my chart.
+In editing i removed some distractions that wasnt needed.
+Followed the same procedure for Chart 3, 4 and 5.